Let Me Ride: Music video

-The music video was shot on location at Slauson Avenue in Los Angeles and was directed by Dr. Dre.
-It is the second lowrider cult video of Dre's cinematographer "walk of life" that was nominated for a MTV Video Music Award for Best Rap Video in the same year.
+The accompanying music video for "Let Me Ride" was shot on location at Slauson Avenue in Los Angeles and was directed by Dr. Dre.
+It is the second lowrider cult video of Dre's cinematographic "walk of life" that was nominated for a MTV Video Music Award for Best Rap Video in the same year.
 The video begins with Dre, in his home watching the $20 Sack Pyramid (a track skit from the album shown as a game show in the video), taking a phone call and being invited to a Parliament concert.
 He then heads out in his lowrider and the song begins.
 Many helicopter-view camshots of the super-highways of Compton follow, some cuts of Snoop, a car-jacking scene, and various footage of Dre picking up girls, all of which leads to a street party outside the concert venue.
 Ice Cube makes a cameo appearance, walking out from a women's bathroom saying "Damn right, it was a good day", referring to his 1992 solo single, and also officially squashing the beef between Dre and Ice Cube which had existed since Ice Cube left N.W.A.
 It has been proposed that Danny Partridge may have cameos in the video, though the rumors were never confirmed.

 The final shots of the video feature footage from Parliament-Funkadelic's 1976 earth tour, including the Starchild flying on wires with the bop gun, the band singing "Mothership Connection", which "Let Me Ride" samples, and concludes with George Clinton departing into the Mothership with a plume of smoke, upon which Dre's face is superimposed.

-Rapper Warren G (Dre's step-brother) makes a cameo appearance, along with rappers The D.O.C. and The Lady of Rage Producer Bonita "Bo" Money, and actress Jada Pinkett-Smith.
+Rapper Warren G (Dre's stepbrother) makes a cameo appearance, along with rappers The D.O.C. and The Lady of Rage, Death Row Records co-founder Suge Knight, producer Bonita "Bo" Money, and actress Jada Pinkett-Smith.

-The video features a Chevy 1964 Impala, which would be used in many other Dr. Dre and Snoop Dogg videos.
+The video features a 1964 Chevrolet Impala, which would be used in many other Dr. Dre and Snoop Dogg videos.